Understanding Rideshare Insurance Coverage Periods

 Even with rideshare coverage added to your policy, you can implement several strategies to keep your insurance costs manageable while maintaining solid protection.

-Complete a Defensive Driving Course — Many insurers offer discounts for drivers who complete an approved defensive driving course.
+Complete a Defensive Driving Course — Many insurers offer discounts of 10–20% for drivers who complete an approved defensive driving course.
 This can offset points on your license and lower your base premium before adding any rideshare endorsement.

 Shop Around Every Year — Insurance rates change frequently, and loyalty doesn't always pay off.
 Compare quotes from multiple providers each year at renewal time.
 As shown in the provider table above, the spread between the most and least expensive rideshare endorsements can be dramatic — potentially $40 or more per month for virtually identical coverage.

 Maintain Continuous Coverage — Gaps in your insurance history push rates higher when you reapply.
 Keep your policy active even during slower driving periods — the continuous coverage discount you preserve will typically outweigh any short-term savings from canceling.
+If you're ever concerned about whether you're properly covered, check out our guide on whether you're underinsured.

-Multi-Vehicle Discounts — If your household insures multiple vehicles, consolidating them under one policy with a rideshare endorsement added can save up to 12%.
+Multi-Vehicle Discounts — If your household insures multiple vehicles, consolidating them under one policy with a rideshare endorsement can save up to 12%.
 This works particularly well when one vehicle is used for rideshare while others are strictly for personal use.

 For gig workers driving across multiple platforms, explore our dedicated guide on car insurance for gig workers for additional ways to protect yourself and your income.
+You should also consider whether umbrella insurance makes sense given the elevated liability risks that come with rideshare driving.

 Frequently Asked Questions About Rideshare Insurance